Richard-M-Baine/Mutual-Aid/README.md

   This will automatically load the backend dependencies.

-Create a .env file based on the example with proper settings for your development environment
+Create a .env file based on the env.example with proper settings for your development environment